Furnace Inspection Procedure in Lynnwood

 - Perform an inspection on the heat elements/heat exchanger.

-- Check the flue system for corrosion.
+- Check the flue system for rust and corrosion.

 - Examine the ductwork for leaks.